NicosNicolaou16/SampleComposeWithHiltAndRoom/README.md

 # Sample Compose With Hilt and Room

-This project is an application that applied the latest and recommended Google technologies for Android such as Jetpack Compose, Hilt Dependencies Injection and Room Database.
+This project is an application that utilizes the latest and recommended Google technologies for Android, including Jetpack Compose, Hilt for dependency injection, and Room for database management.

-# This Project contains:
+# The Project Contain the following technologies

 The programming language is the [Kotlin](https://kotlinlang.org/docs/getting-started.html), it is a modern, JVM-based programming language that is concise, safe, and interoperable with Java. <br />